leztien/Projects-Portfolio/CHECKLITST.md

 Note: try to get insights from a field expert for these steps.

 1. Create a copy of the data for exploration (sampling it down to a manageable size if necessary).
 2. Create a Jupyter notebook to keep record of your data exploration.
+3. For supervised learning tasks, identify the target attribute(s).
-3. Study each attribute and its characteristics:
+4. Study each attribute and its characteristics:
-    - Name
+    - Unique values bzw df.describe() - if continuous
     - Type (categorical, int/float, bounded/unbounded, text, structured, etc.)
     - % of missing values
     - Noisiness and type of noise (stochastic, outliers, rounding errors, etc.)
+    - Outlier analysis
     - Possibly useful for the task?
     - Type of distribution (Gaussian, uniform, logarithmic, etc.)
-4. For supervised learning tasks, identify the target attribute(s).
 5. Visualize the data.
+    - Bar charts for categorical features
-6. Study the correlations between attributes.
+6. Study the correlations between attributes. (and with the target?)
 7. Study how you would solve the problem manually.
 8. Identify the promising transformations you may want to apply.
+9. Any feature engineering ideas? (interaction, ratios, aggregations).
-9. Identify extra data that would be useful (go back to "Get the Data" on page 502).
+10. Identify extra data that would be useful (go back to "Get the Data" on page 502).
-10. Document what you have learned.
+11. Document what you have learned.
+12. optional: come up with some hypothesis tests

+## Baseline model (here or after the next section)

 ## IV.
 Prepare the data